viziometrics/feature-extraction/README.md

-# Image and Text Feature Extraction Exercise
+# Introduction to Feature Extraction

-This repository is a simple exercise to extract image and text feature using state-of-the-art image and text embedding models.
+This repository is an introduction to extracting image and text feature using state-of-the-art image and text embedding models.

 ## Useful Articles:
 [A Beginner's Guide To Understanding Convolutional Neural Networks](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/) There are three articles in this series.
 Highly recommended.

 ## Requirements:
-- Ubuntu/MacOS
 - Keras
 - python
 - Tensorflow